iamzeroseven/ipCamera/README.md

 # ipCamera
-ipCamera on Google Play Market
-This App's base on libstreaming API library and License under GPL v3.
+ipCamera on Google Play Market(This App's base on libstreaming API library and License under GPL v3)